ankraft/ACME-oneM2M-CSE/docs/Running.md

 	python3 -m acme

 In this case the [configuration file](Configuration.md) *acme.ini* configuration file must be in the same directory.
+An [interactive configuration process](Installation.md#first_setup) is started if the configuration file is not found.

 In additions, you can provide additional command line arguments that will override the respective settings from the configuration file: